What is pedagogy and why is it important in the primary school?

 These stages are Engage, Develop, Innovate and Express, also known as the Four Cornerstones.
 These four distinct stages give clear direction for both teaching and learning.
 However, while the Four Cornerstones provide schools with a basis on which to deliver the curriculum, the beauty is that the finer details of content can be adapted to meet a school’s context and any research they have undertaken.

 Engage is a short stage in which children take part in a memorable experience to stimulate their curiosity, ask questions and make links to their prior learning.
-It provides an opportunity for cultural and real-world experiences and promotes discussion about the concepts introduced in each lesson or project.
-This stage also includes an introductory knowledge session where children are taught new knowledge or are asked to recall prior knowledge.
+In some cases, children are invited to reflect on prior knowledge and reflect what they know already about any key concepts or thematic content.
+Where necessary, introductory knowledge sessions are taught to equip children with new knowledge they need to engage in the deeper learning of their project.

 Develop is a longer stage of learning, where children delve more deeply into the knowledge and skills required to understand and build their conceptual understanding.
-Learning is well-sequenced and interconnected.
+Learning is well-sequenced and interconnected and builds over time through a series of sequenced and interconnected lessons.
+Children are provided with opportunities to work in different ways, in small or large groups, or as individuals.
+In this way, children continue to build their social skills, oracy, tolerance and co-operation.

 Asking Questions